whisthq/brave-browser/README.md

 # git rebase upstream/<desired branch> for other upstream branches
 ```

-3. Resolve merge conflicts, if any arise, and push to the Whist FFmpeg repository
+3. Resolve merge conflicts, if any arise, and push to the Whist Brave Browser repository

 ```
 git push origin <current branch>